JetBrains/teamcity-documentation/topics/service-messages.md

 ### Adding or Changing Build Parameter
 {id='set-parameter'}

 By using a dedicated service message in your build script, you can dynamically update build parameters of the build right from a build step (the parameters need to be defined in the __[Parameters](configuring-build-parameters.md)__ section of the build configuration).
 The changed build parameters will be available in the build steps following the modifying one.
-They will also be available as build parameters and can be used in the dependent builds via [` %dep.*% parameter references`](predefined-build-parameters.md#Dependency+Parameters), for example:
+They will also be available as build parameters and can be used in the dependent builds via [` %\dep.*% parameter references`](predefined-build-parameters.md#Dependency+Parameters), for example:

 ```Shell
 ##teamcity[setParameter name='ddd' value='fff']